Neethu-Muthu/CertiApp-Using-HTML-and-CSS/README.md

 For any inquiries or issues encountered while using CertificateDapp, please feel free to contact us via the information provided in the repository.

-## Acknowledgements

-We would like to express our gratitude to Tailwind CSS for providing the utility-first CSS framework utilized in this project.